Possession for Sale of Methamphetamine (Health and Safety 11378)

-Under California Health & Safety 11378, possession for sales of methamphetamine is a serious felony offense and therefore it is not to be taken lightly.
-The federal government has enacted very severe penalties on possession and trafficking of controlled substances and narcotics in recent years.
+Under California Health & Safety 11378, for sales of methamphetamine is a serious felony offense and therefore a person is not eligible for diversion if convicted of thisoffense .
+The federal government has enacted very severe penalties on possession and trafficking of controlled substances and narcotics .

-The long prison sentences that you face for these charges is steep, and you your sentence increased further based on the specific circumstances of your case.
-For example, if you have an extensive criminal history particularly in drug sales and a large amount of drugs are found on you, it makes for a very harsh prison sentence.
+The prison sentence that you face for these charges is steep, and your sentence increased further based on the specific circumstances of your case.
+For example, if you have an extensive criminal history particularly in drug sales, and a large amount of drugs are found on you, it can increase your sentence.

-However, in order for the prosecution to convict you of possession with intent to sell methamphetamine under HS 11378, they must prove all of the following elements at trial beyond a reasonable doubt:
+However, for the prosecution to convict you of possession with intent to sell methamphetamine under HS 11378, they must prove all of the following elements at trial beyond a reasonable doubt:

-- Quantity: Did you possess an amount of methamphetamine that was more than the amount for person use and enough to infer that it was for sale;
+Quantity: Did you possess an amount of methamphetamine that was more than the amount for personal use and enough to infer that it was for sale;

 Some Defenses Include: